Thoresby Hall is a grade I listed 19th-century country house in Budby, Nottinghamshire. It lies 2 miles north of Ollerton.

 (This is where afternoon tea is now served.
 I can highly recommend it as an extravagant indulgence.)

-Acrylic on a Loxley gold traditional canvas with black frame.
+Acrylic on a Loxley gold traditional canvas.
 Protected with polymer satin varnish.
 It is supplied ready to hang, fitted with ‘D’ rings and picture cord.